9 Landing Points · 1 Countries

 |---|---|

-Norte Conectado (Infovia 05) is a regional submarine cable that serves multiple landing points within Brazil.
-The exact operational status or capacity of the cable are not specified in available data, but it connects nine cities within the country, contributing to the domestic telecommunications infrastructure.
+Norte Conectado (Infovia 05) is a regional submarine cable that serves multiple landing points within Brazil, connecting nine cities across the country.
+The exact operational status or capacity of the cable are not specified in available data, but it contributes to the domestic telecommunications infrastructure.

 The cable lands at the following Brazilian cities: